-(a) The number of Managers will be initially fixed at one.
+(a) The number of Managers will be initially fixed at three.
 The number of Managers may thereafter be decreased or increased at any time, and from time to time, by Consent of the Members and the approval of the Manager.
 Any Manager may withdraw or be removed as a Manager of the Company, and other persons may be added or substituted as Manager, only in the manner specified in §§2.07 and 2.08.
 Notwithstanding the provisions of §2.08, if there is more than one Manager, any Manager may delegate its authority to another Manager as to any particular matter, or as to all matters for a specified period of time not to exceed 6 months, by a writing duly executed by such delegating Manager.
 Such delegation will not cause the Manager to cease to be a Manager.

-(b) ABC PARTNERS Manager, LLC, a Delaware limited liability company, is hereby designated as the sole initial Manager of the Company.
+(b) George Keramaris, Nicholas Keramaris and Ioannis Keramaris a/k/a John Keramaris are hereby designated as the sole initial Managers of the Company.

 2.07 Withdrawal, Termination, and Removal of a Manager.
 Subject to the delegation authority set forth in §2.06, each Manager will hold office until his, her or its successor is duly appointed by Consent of the Members and approval of the Manager, or until his, her, or its earlier death, resignation or removal.
 Any Manager may voluntarily resign, withdraw, or retire as Manager of the Company, but only upon 60 days prior written notice given to all Members and provided that such Manager may not withhold his/her/its approval of any proposed new Manager whose appointment (if the resigning Manager is the sole Manager) must first receive the Consent of the Members.
 Except as otherwise provided by the Act, any one (or more, or all, as the case may be) of the Managers may be removed, with or without cause, by the Consent of the Members and the approval of the Manager being so removed.
 A Member who assigns or Transfers all (but not less than all) of its Percentage Interest as a Member will be deemed to have tendered his, her or its resignation as Manager effective as of the date of such Transfer, and will be replaced pursuant to §2.08.